Anton21002/spring-petclinic/readme.md

-7. Im not sure that you need a principal for this project or not (IAM in Google Cloud) 8.Link to original installation process (Its already done here and updated to fit and fix the project) https://codelabs.developers.google.com/codelabs/cloud-spring-petclinic-cloudsql/index.html
+7. Im not sure that you need a principal for this project or not (IAM in Google Cloud) 8.Link to original installation process (Its already done here and updated to fit and fix the project) https://codelabs.developers.google.com/codelabs/cloud-spring-petclinic-cloudsql/index.html 9.Whethewer you update it will ask you to provide a message and then click the check/tick on the top right right next to open files list